cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 ## The HTML side

-Although these HTML elements are hidden, adding them means that they can later if one is running the [Twitter API server](https://github.com/cytoscape/cytoscape.js-tutorials/tree/master/twitterAPI_express) I wrote.
+Although these HTML elements are hidden, adding them means that they can later be unhidden if one is running the [Twitter API server](https://github.com/cytoscape/cytoscape.js-tutorials/tree/master/twitterAPI_express) I wrote.
 First, we'll add an input field and submit button to `index.html` to get the name of a Twitter user.

 ```html